 The team also exhibited its technical findings at the EuroGraphics Conference in Trinity College Dublin in December.

-The CIT team is currently creating a virtual tour of Spike Island using the RainBath Engine and plan to place videos on the Internet in the near future.
+The MTU team is currently creating a virtual tour of Spike Island using the RainBath Engine and plan to place videos on the Internet in the near future.

 Here to help you find what your looking for in CIT